code-albertt-hdz/some_sql/README.md

-# Somethings querys to backup.
+# Some querys for support.